We WALK the TALK

 The Guide to Selling Property

-Dave Crow’s The Guide to Selling Property explains in easy to understand terms the various methods used to market and sell property.
-It also includes useful advice on how to maximise the sale price of your property by some simple but effective property presentation tips.
+Dave Crow’s Guide to Selling Property explains, in easy-to-understand terms, the different methods used to market and sell property.
+It also includes practical advice on how to maximise your sale price with simple but effective property presentation tips.
 Topics covered include:

 What is a Market Appraisal?